MEADecarb/FY25Schools/ENI/README.md

-# Maryland Education Data Analysis
+# Economic Need Index Calculation

 ## Overview
 This Python script analyzes education-related data for Maryland counties, combining information from multiple sources to create a comprehensive dataset.
 The script calculates an Economic Need Index (ENI) for each county based on various economic indicators.